Home

 The transparency provided by our community platform has dismantled the secrecy that perpetrators and scammers rely on, including:

-• 150+ Years of Prison Sentences: Contributed critical evidence and victim testimony in high-profile serial predator cases, such as the conviction of Denver cardiologist Stephen Matthews, who was found guilty of 35 felony counts.
+Centuries of Prison Sentences: Contributed critical evidence and victim testimony in high-profile serial predator cases, such as the conviction of Denver cardiologist Stephen Matthews, who was sentenced to 158 years, and Alonzo Riley in Salt Lake City, whose history of drugging and assault was brought to light by community members.

-• 100s of Fraudulent Schemes Exposed: Successfully unmasked international romance scammers like Jon Mulder (Johnny Myers), stopping financial exploitation that had targeted over 100 women.
+150+ Fraudulent Schemes Exposed: Successfully unmasked international romance scammers like Jon Mulder (Johnny Myers), stopping financial exploitation that had targeted over 150 women across North America.

-• 120+ Survivors Connected: In nearly every major case, survivors cited the AWDTSG community as the primary reason they finally felt safe and validated enough to seek legal justice as they were able to connect with other survivors
+Hundreds of Survivors Connected: In nearly every major case, survivors cited the AWDTSG community as the primary reason they finally felt safe and validated enough to seek legal justice as they were able to connect with other survivors and realize they were not alone.

 The Fight for the Future